Remarks on Entropy Formulae for Linear Heat Equation: Abstract

 \section{Abstract}

-In this note, we prove some new entropy formulae for linear heat equation on static Riemannian manifold with nonnegative Ricci curvature.
-The results are simpler versions of Cao and Hamilton's entropies for Ricci flow coupled with heat-type equations.
+In this note, we prove some new entropy formula for linear heat equation on static Riemannian manifold with nonnegative Ricci curvature.
+The results are analogies of Cao and Hamilton's entropies for Ricci flow coupled with heat-type equations. \\ \\ \textbf{MSC.} primary, 53E99; secondary, 58J35 \\ \\ \textbf{Keywords.} Riemannian manifold, Heat flow, Harnack inequality, Entropy formula, Monotonicity